A comprehensive study of small businesses on what marketing strategies are working right now to get more leads...

 What are the biggest priorities for lead generation and marketing this year?

-Overwhelmingly respondents listed ‘Finding more prospects’ as their marketing priority for 2021.
+Overwhelmingly respondents listed ‘Finding more prospects’ as their marketing priority.

 And this makes sense - without prospects there are no leads and no sales, which can make it difficult to promote your business.